Travels in the rain

 The rain began softly.
 I hesitated.
 I had no umbrella, and the path ahead to Meiji Shrine held no cover.
 Perhaps I should turn back and stay dry?
 If I got wet it would ruin my plans for the day.
 But I didn’t know when I’d be back this way again – so I stepped into it.

 For the first twenty-something years of my life, travel was a distant luxury I couldn’t afford.
-I grew up in Singapore, my world mapped within familiar streets and repetitive schedules.
-I longed to see something different.
+I grew up in Singapore, my world mapped within familiar streets and repetitive routes.
+I longed to see more.

 But plans dissolve.
 Trains run late.
 Storms arrive uninvited.
 Buddhist nun Pema Chödrön calls this “groundlessness” – the basic fact that nothing is solid or guaranteed beneath our feet.
-Change is the only constant, and we add suffering onto it when we resist change.
-So I learned to listen to the shifting roads and hold my itinerary loosely; not just to sightsee, but to explore.
+I learned to listen to the shifting roads and hold my itinerary loosely.

 On a Japanese mountainside, an elderly man pressed a warm cup of tea into my hands, while the rain drummed on the roof.
 In the forests of Thailand, an unexpected road trip to a temple, where a monk’s relic lay, half bone and half crystal.
 In the English countryside, where I spent a sleepless night in an eerie room, as portraits of the dead gazed at me beside a view to the cemetery.